GPA Employment Opportunities

 12 hours in first 90 days of employment (determined by Idaho Stars)

-An additional 8 hours to be completed in the first year of employment (courses determined by Director).
+An additional 8 hours are to be completed in the first year of employment (courses may be determined by Administration).

-20 hours annually thereafter (employee preference unless specified by Director) .
+20 hours annually thereafter (employee preference unless specified by Administration).

 GPA required training: Alice (safety), blood-borne pathogens, & mandated reporting.